genkgo/mail/README.md

 - Use SMTP or mail() to send messages
 - Queue messages when transport fails
-- Reconnect automatically after interval
+- Automatically connects and reconnects after interval to SMTP server
 - Optimal encoded headers, so no excessive (Q/B) encoded headers
 - Optimal encoded multipart messages
 - Only streams and connections are mutable